-• Check the CMNS website for Commencement information cmns.umd.edu/graduate/graduation-info

-- Confirm who will be available to hood you. - RSVP to CMNS and order regalia through the University Bookstore. - Those defending in the semester before or after commencement are also eligible to walk in the ceremony if their defense has been scheduled.
-This is especially useful for Summer graduates, as there is no summer commencement. - If you wish to register for Lavender Commencement do so at this time through the LGBT Equity center.
+- Check the CMNS website for Commencement information cmns.umd.edu/graduate/graduationinfo - Confirm who will be available to hood you. - RSVP to CMNS and order regalia through the University Bookstore. - Those defending in the semester before or after commencement are also eligible to walk in the ceremony if their defense has been scheduled.
+This is especially useful for Summer graduates, as there is no summer commencement. - If you wish, register for Lavender Graduation through the LGBT Equity center.